| Title: | Generate Citation File Format ('CFF') Metadata for R Packages |

 Named arguments to be used for creating a |

-would be converted to cff-version = "1.2.0'
+cff_version = "1.2.0" is converted to cff-version = "1.2.0".

-Valid parameters are those specified on cff_schema_keys()
+Valid arguments are those specified on cff_schema_keys():

 cff-version